EMIT-leadership-development/emit/_programs/educators.md

   Paragraph describing the objective for this program.
 For example - when you have completed this program you will be able to…
 motivation: >-
   Educators structure the foundation of knowledge in our children.
-They need to develop leadership competencies to teach, learn and lead in the increasingly complex environment of our time.
+Emit invests in the leadership and ethical competencies of educators to improve their knowledge and the transference thereof in an effective, life changing manner to the youth.
 status: planned
 entrance: Explain the entrance requirements for this program
 delivery: Describe how the program is delivered